MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-auditing-policy-computeactions-cpp.md

 The `PolicyHandler` computes the actions and returns a `std::vector` of `mip::Action`.
 It's up to the application developer to apply this metadata to the file or data.

+> [!NOTE]
-> Note: The example above displays only the `mip::MetadataAction` output.
+> The example above displays only the `mip::MetadataAction` output.
 For an example of displaying additional action types, review the sample bundles with the [policy API download](https://aka.ms/mipsdkbins).

 ## Compute Actions with an Existing Label

 When using the Policy API, it's up to the application to read metadata from the content.
 This metadata is provided to the API as part of the `mip::ExecutionState`. `ComputeActions()` can handle more complex operations than applying a new label to an unlabeled document.
 The example below demonstrates downgrading a label from a more sensitive label to a less sensitive label, where a label already exists.
-This is simulated by reading in a comma-separated string of metadata, and providing to the API via `mip::ExecutionState`.
+This process is simulated by reading in a comma-separated string of metadata, and providing to the API via `mip::ExecutionState`.

+> [!NOTE]
-> Note: The sample uses a utility function called `SplitString()`.
+> The sample uses a utility function called `SplitString()`.
 An example can be found [here](https://github.com/Azure-Samples/mipsdk-policyapi-cpp-sample-basic/blob/master/mipsdk-policyapi-cpp-sample-basic/utils.cpp)

 ```cpp
 // Replace with valid label ID.